CaitlynCarney/video_game_sales/README.md

 With further time I would like to see about getting further data maybe including critic scores, developer, if the game is online or not, multiplayer or solo, and possibly the amount of time the game was in development.

-I recommend utalizing the KNN model to help give insight to a games possible level of success within the industry.
+I recommend utalizing the Ridge Classifier model to help give insight to a games possible level of success within the industry.

 </details>